222093271/sit323-sit737-2025-prac6p/README.md

 ## Project Setup & Prerequisites

 Before beginning the Kubernetes deployment, it was essential to ensure that our local development environment was fully prepared with all the required tools.
-Since this task builds upon the work completed in Task 5.1P, we already had the foundational elements in place, such as the application.js, a working Dockerfile, and the basic folder structure for the Node.js application.
+Since this task builds upon the work completed in Task 5.1P, we already had the foundational elements in place, such as the `application.js`, a working `Dockerfile`, and the basic folder structure for the Node.js application.
 The following tools were used to complete this task, each playing a vital role in the deployment process.

 ### Visual Studio Code (VS Code)